wacncontent/CustomizeTool/addCommentOutput/articles/vs-azure-tools-upgrade-projects-to-the-current-version-of-the-azure-tools.md

 <properties
-   pageTitle="How to upgrade projects to the current version of the Azure tools" description="Learn how to upgrade an Azure project in Visual Studio to the current version of the Azure tools" services="visual-studio-online" documentationCenter="na" authors="kempb" manager="douge" editor="tglee" />
+   pageTitle="How to upgrade projects to the current version of the Azure tools | Windows Azure" description="Learn how to upgrade an Azure project in Visual Studio to the current version of the Azure tools" services="visual-studio-online" documentationCenter="na" authors="TomArcher" manager="douge" editor="" />
 <tags
 	ms.service="multiple"
 	ms.date="09/28/2015"